Accelerating the pool-adjacent-violators algorithm for isotonic distributional regression: Introduction

-This question appears naturally in the context of isotonic distributional regression, see \cite{Henzi2018}, \cite{Moesching_Duembgen_2020} and \cite{Muehlemann2019}.
-There one observes random pairs $(X_1,Y_1), (X_2,Y_2), \ldots, (X_n,Y_n)$ in $\XX \times \R$ such that, conditional on $(X_i)_{i=1}^n$, the random variables $Y_1, Y_2, \ldots, Y_n$ are independent with distribution functions $F_{X_1}, F_{X_2}, \ldots, F_{X_n}$, where $(F_x)_{x \in \XX}$ is an unknown family of distribution functions.
+The efficient computation of a sequence of antitonic approximations appears naturally in the context of isotonic distributional regression, see \cite{Henzi2021}, \cite{Moesching_Duembgen_2020} and \cite{Jordan2021}.
+There, one observes random pairs $(X_1,Y_1),$ $(X_2,Y_2), \ldots, (X_n,Y_n)$ in $\XX \times \R$ such that, conditional on $(X_i)_{i=1}^n$, the random variables $Y_1, Y_2, \ldots, Y_n$ are independent with distribution functions $F_{X_1}, F_{X_2}, \ldots, F_{X_n}$, where $(F_x)_{x \in \XX}$ is an unknown family of distribution functions.
 Then the goal is to estimate the latter family under the sole assumption that $F_{x} \ge F_{x'}$ pointwise whenever $x \preceq x'$.
 This notion of ordering of distributions is known as stochastic ordering, or first order stochastic dominance.
 This isotonic distributional regression leads to the aforementioned least squares problem, where $x_1, \ldots, x_m$ denote the different elements of $\{X_1,X_2,\ldots,X_n\}$, and $\bs{z}^{(t)}$ has components

 with $w_j := \#\{i \le n : X_i = x_j\}$, $Y_{(0)}:=-\infty$ and $Y_{(t)}$ is the $t$-th order statistic of the sample $\{Y_1,Y_2,\ldots,Y_n\}$.